 The limitations in this west-to-east transportation is what defines both entry capacity in Nybro and exit to customers in the eastern part of Denmark and in Sweden and towards Poland (Faxe).
-Withdrawal from Stenlille Storage is necessary to secure firm transportation capacity west to east under given dimension criteria (e.g. -13 degrees Celsius temperature).
+Withdrawal from Stenlille Storage is necessary to secure firm transportation capacity west to east under given criteria (-13 degrees Celsius temperature).

-The net gas consumption in Sweden (i.e. net of local sources such as Swedish green gases and regasified LNG) is of particular interest.
-With our understanding of expected future net gas consumption, there is enough capacity in the system to meet this, at the same time as a potential user demand for up to 13.4 GWh/h export to Poland.
+The net gas consumption in Sweden (net of local sources such as Swedish green gases and regasified LNG) is of particular interest.
+With our understanding of expected future net gas consumption, there is enough capacity in the system to meet this, at the same time as a potential user demand for up to 13.4 $\,$ GWh/h export to Poland.